PRESSURE DROP CLASS NOTES

 Most commonly used method.

-Under this method, mathematically, minor head loss for every situation is given as
+Minor head loss for every situation is

 hL = K (v12/2g)